Boy and the Boot

-Wallingford takes pride in its statue of the Boy With The Boot, one of a handful of Boy with the Boot statues of mysterious origin around the US and elsewhere.
+Wallingford takes pride in its Boy and the Boot, one of a handful of similar Boy and the Boot statues around the U.S. and elsewhere.

-The Boy is made out of cast iron, colorfully painted, eyes closed as if eternally sleepwalking through town.
+The Boy is colorfully painted, with his eyes closed as if eternally sleepwalking through town.
 His right boot, held aloft, dribbles a stream of water into a circular pool.

-Some time around 1910, the Boy disappeared from the streets of Wallingford, and turned up ten years later in the Inn's attic.
-He has since stood on the main street (except when stored away for the winter), as the symbol of the town.
+Around 1910 the Boy disappeared from the streets of Wallingford, apparently retired, as his original use as the town's horse watering trough had come to an end.
+But he would not stay retired.
+He turned up ten years later in the Wallingford Inn's attic, and in 1927 he was installed on the Inn's lawn.
+Despite this narrower focus, the Boy remains the civic symbol of the entire town.
 The Official Home Page of Wallingford features an animated Boy and the Boot, water merrily arcing from the boot in an endless loop.

 But all may not be peaceful in Wallingford.
-Next to the Boy With The Boot we saw "Fight The Power" anarchist peace signs sprayed on the town's new traffic light and crosswalk signals.
+Next to the Boy and the Boot we saw anarchist "Fight The Power" symbols sprayed on the town's new traffic light and crosswalk signals.

-The Boy With The Boot, however, appears safe.
-He stands in clear view of the front porch of the Wallingford House hotel, where the old people who hang out on it can clearly shout an alarm if any young hooligans try to stop up the boot hole with gum, or stain the water blue by pouring Ty-Dee-Bowl into it.
+Could the Boy and the Boot be targeted for kidnapping, or worse, as have so many of his less-fortunate brethren?
+We don't think so.
+He stands in clear view of the front porch of the Wallingford Inn, where old people hang out.
+They have a clear view of the Boy, and could shout an alarm if any young hooligans try to stop up the boot hole with gum, or stain the water blue by pouring Ty-D-Bol into it.